edi2117/RailsTutorial/README.md

 # Ruby on Rails Tutorial: sample application

-This is the sample application for the Ruby of Rails Tutorial:
+This is based on the sample application for the Ruby of Rails Tutorial:
 Learn Web Development with Rails by Michael Hartl

+-Nick Collins